LouFrizziWagner/MovieMap/README.md

 ## Project Overview

 MovieMap is a movie information API built using Node.js and Express.js.
-It provides endpoints to fetch information about currently playing movies and reviews for specific movies.
+It provides endpoints to fetch information about currently playing movies and  their reviews.
 The data is sourced from The Movie Database (TMDb) API.

 ## Dependencies